fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/individual8.png" width="600" %}

-From the segmented airgap and helmet, we construct surface meshes that describe the inside of the helmet (i.e. the outside of the airgap volume) and the outside of the helmet.
+From the segmented air gap and helmet, we construct surface meshes that describe the inside of the helmet (i.e. the outside of the air gap volume) and the outside of the helmet.

     cfg = [];
     cfg.method = 'projectmesh';